Ghanaian Nkatenkwan

 Instructions

-• In a large POT, add 3 cups of broth, onion, ginger, tomatoes, okra, drumsticks, salt & pepper to taste, and Nkatenkwan [1] spices.
+• In a large POT, combine 3 cups of broth, vegetables, chicken, Nkatenkwan [1] spices, and salt & pepper to taste.

-• Transfer soup to a FOOD PROCESSOR and blend until smooth.
-Set aside.
+• Transfer the cooked soup to a FOOD PROCESSOR [4].

-• Add blended soup and drumsticks.
+• Pour in the blended soup and add the reserved chicken.
 Mix well.

-• Optionally, add more broth for a thinner soup.
+• If desired, adjust the consistency by adding more broth for a thinner soup.

-• Cook soup over medium-low heat for 20 minutes.
+• Cook the soup over medium-low heat for an additional 20 minutes.

-• On the plated soup, sprinkle Nkatenkwan [2] spices to taste from a grinder or whole.
+• Before serving, sprinkle Nkatenkwan [2] spices to taste from a grinder or use them whole.

 Notes

-• Substitute peanut butter with other nut butter.
+[3] Substitute peanut butter with any other nut butter.
+If you prefer a clear soup, skip the peanut butter.